nuejs/nue/packages/examples/simple-blog/blog/class-naming-strategies.md

   }
 }
 ```

-## Conclusion

-In conclusion, thoughtfully naming CSS classes, IDs, and other selectors is an important part of keeping stylesheets scalable and maintainable.
-Use semantic, descriptive names that communicate what a selector is styling.
-Implement methodical naming conventions and structures for better organization.

-[! img/dashboard-2.png]

 Avoid repetitive and overly specific names by separating structural styles from visual ones.
 And don’t be afraid to chain multiple classes together for more modular and flexible selectors.